 Use of Save the Children name and logo

 When you promote your fundraiser, make sure you make clear that you are fundraising ‘in aid of’ Save the Children and not on behalf of.
-Our Registered Charity No. is 213890 (England & Wales) and SC039570 (Scotland) – please include this on all your printed fundraising literature.
+Our Registered Charity No. is 213890 (England & Wales), SC039570 (Scotland) and IOM (199) – please include this on all your printed fundraising literature.

 When promoting your fundraising activity, you must only use our ‘in aid of Save the Children’ logo.
 Please email firstname.lastname@example.org to request this.

 Gift Aid is an arrangement that allows charities to reclaim tax on a donation made by a UK taxpayer, which means your donations will be worth 25% more to us at no extra cost to you.

 Whether you pay online, by phone or post please make sure that you send all your filled-out sponsorship forms to Save the Children.
 You can find a sponsorship form in your Save the Children fundraising pack.

 If we don't receive your forms, Save the Children won't be able to claim Gift Aid.

 Under UK law, certain donations are not eligible for Gift Aid.
 If your donation falls into any of the following categories, Gift Aid shouldn’t be claimed:

 - Donations made by anyone who is not a UK taxpayer.*